scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 {% capture notice--info %}
 **Note**

 Since the focus of the sample application is to demonstrate using ScalarDB, application-specific error handling, authentication processing, and similar functions are not included in the sample application.
-For details about exception handling in ScalarDB, see [Handle exceptions](https://github.com/scalar-labs/scalardb/blob/master/docs/api-guide.md#handle-exceptions).
+For details about exception handling in ScalarDB, see [How to handle exceptions](https://github.com/scalar-labs/scalardb/blob/master/docs/api-guide.md#how-to-handle-exceptions).

 Additionally, for the purpose of the sample application, each service has one container so that you can avoid using request routing between the services.
 However, for production use, because each service typically has multiple servers or hosts for scalability and availability, you should consider request routing between the services in transactions with a two-phase commit interface.
 For details about request routing, see [Request routing in transactions with a two-phase commit interface](https://github.com/scalar-labs/scalardb/blob/master/docs/two-phase-commit-transactions.md#request-routing-in-transactions-with-a-two-phase-commit-interface).
 {% endcapture %}